cayciahmet/holbertonschool-zero_day/README.md

-This is my first README at the root of the repository.
+This is the root README for the holbertonschool-zero_day repository.